LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

   </html>
 ```

-Create a file called Dockerfile outside the html directory with the following content:
+Create a file called Dockerfile outside the html directory with the following content.
+This will copy whatever inside html folder to

 ```
 FROM httpd:2.4